grafana/agent/docs/sources/flow/reference/components/loki.source.docker.md

 ## Blocks

-The following blocks are supported inside the definition of `remote.http`:
+The following blocks are supported inside the definition of `loki.source.docker`:

 Hierarchy | Block | Description | Required
 --------- | ----- | ----------- | --------